Johnny Handle and Chris Hendry 29 March 2017

 Christmas Party 21 December 2016

-What a night of seasonal fun we had last night at the Malt House!
+What a night of seasonal song, music, and dance we had last night at the Malt House!

 The Pit Band was on fine form to start the evening with some lively tunes, and then there was a succession of ‘seasonal songs and novelties’ ranging from carols, songs and poems to dancing and pantomime.